silver-dragon/todo.txt-vim/README.markdown

 ## Mappings

-By default todo-txt.vim set all the mappings secribed in this section.
+By default todo-txt.vim sets all the mappings described in this section.
 To prevent this behavior, add the following line to your vimrc

    let g:Todo_txt_do_not_map=1